tsuru/tsuru/docs/reference/config.rst

 +++++++++++++++++++++++++++++++++

 The name of a pool where auto scale will be enabled.
-Leave unset to allow dynamically configuring with ``tsuru-admin docker-autoscale-rule-set``.
+Leave unset to allow dynamically configuring with ``tsuru docker-autoscale-rule-set``.

 docker:auto-scale:max-container-count
 +++++++++++++++++++++++++++++++++++++

 Maximum number of containers per node, for count based scaling.
 See :doc:`node auto scaling </advanced_topics/node_scaling>` for more details.
-Leave unset to allow dynamically configuring with ``tsuru-admin docker-autoscale-rule-set``.
+Leave unset to allow dynamically configuring with ``tsuru docker-autoscale-rule-set``.

 docker:auto-scale:prevent-rebalance
 +++++++++++++++++++++++++++++++++++

 Prevent rebalancing from happening when adding new nodes, or if a rebalance is needed.
 See :doc:`node auto scaling </advanced_topics/node_scaling>` for more details.
-Leave unset to allow dynamically configuring with ``tsuru-admin docker-autoscale-rule-set``.
+Leave unset to allow dynamically configuring with ``tsuru docker-autoscale-rule-set``.

 docker:auto-scale:run-interval
 ++++++++++++++++++++++++++++++